bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^13^ Pilate called together the chief priests, the rulers, and the people, ^14^ and said to them, “You brought this man to me as one that perverts the people, and behold, having examined him before you, I found no basis for a charge against this man concerning those things of which you accuse him. ^15^ Neither has Herod, for I sent you to him, and see, nothing worthy of death has been done by him. ^16^ I will therefore chastise him and release him.”

-^17^ Now he had to release one prisoner to them at the feast.^^ ^18^ But they all cried out together, saying, “Away with this man!
+^17^ Now he had to release one prisoner to them at the feast.^a^ ^18^ But they all cried out together, saying, “Away with this man!
 Release to us Barabbas!”— ^19^ one who was thrown into prison for a certain revolt in the city, and for murder.
-^[23:17 NU omits verse 17.]
+^a^[**23:17** NU omits verse 17.]

 ^20^ Then Pilate spoke to them again, wanting to release Jesus, ^21^ but they shouted, saying, “Crucify!
 Crucify him!”

 ^22^ He said to them the third time, “Why?
 What evil has this man done?
 I have found no capital crime in him.
 I will therefore chastise him and release him.” ^23^ But they were urgent with loud voices, asking that he might be crucified.
 Their voices and the voices of the chief priests prevailed. ^24^ Pilate decreed that what they asked for should be done. ^25^ He released him who had been thrown into prison for insurrection and murder, for whom they asked, but he delivered Jesus up to their will.

-^26^ When they led him away, they grabbed one Simon of Cyrene, coming from the country, and laid the cross on him to carry it after Jesus. ^27^ A great multitude of the people followed him, including women who also mourned and lamented him. ^28^ But Jesus, turning to them, said, “Daughters of Jerusalem, don’t weep for me, but weep for yourselves and for your children. ^29^ For behold, the days are coming in which they will say, ‘Blessed are the barren, the wombs that never bore, and the breasts that never nursed.’ ^30^ Then they will begin to tell the mountains, ‘Fall on us!’ and tell the hills, ‘Cover us.’^^ ^31^ For if they do these things in the green tree, what will be done in the dry?”
+^26^ When they led him away, they grabbed one Simon of Cyrene, coming from the country, and laid the cross on him to carry it after Jesus. ^27^ A great multitude of the people followed him, including women who also mourned and lamented him. ^28^ But Jesus, turning to them, said, “Daughters of Jerusalem, don’t weep for me, but weep for yourselves and for your children. ^29^ For behold, the days are coming in which they will say, ‘Blessed are the barren, the wombs that never bore, and the breasts that never nursed.’ ^30^ Then they will begin to tell the mountains, ‘Fall on us!’ and tell the hills, ‘Cover us.’^a^ ^31^ For if they do these things in the green tree, what will be done in the dry?”
-^[23:30 Hosea 10:8]
+^a^[**23:30** Hosea 10:8]

 ^32^ There were also others, two criminals, led with him to be put to death. ^33^ When they came to the place that is called “The Skull”, they crucified him there with the criminals, one on the right and the other on the left.